withlin/veps/README.md

 	// Description returns the description of the collector Description() string

-	// Initialize initializes the collector and registers all metrics Initialize(registry prometheus.Registerer) error
+	// Initialize initializes the collector
+	Initialize() error

 	// Start starts the collector's run loop, returning a Stop function Start(ctx context.Context) (StopFunc, error)

-	// CollectorType returns the collector type (node, container, kube-state, app) CollectorType() string

-	// SetInterval sets the collection interval
-	SetInterval(interval time.Duration)
+	// WriteMetrics writes collected metrics to the provided io.Writer in Prometheus text format WriteMetrics(w io.Writer) error
 }

 // StopFunc is used to stop the collector type StopFunc func()

-// Config represents the configuration options for a collector type Config struct {
+// Config represents the minimal configuration options for a collector type Config struct {
-	// Enabled indicates whether the collector is enabled Enabled bool

 	// Interval represents the collection interval
 	Interval time.Duration

-	// CollectorsEnabled represents the specific collectors enabled (e.g., cpu, memory, etc.)
-	CollectorsEnabled []string

-	// UseCache indicates whether to use caching
-	UseCache bool

-	// Workers represents the number of worker threads Workers int

-	// Resources represents the resource types to monitor Resources []string

-	// Namespaces represents the namespaces to monitor Namespaces []string
+	// Namespaces represents the namespaces to monitor (empty means all) Namespaces []string

 	// ExcludeNamespaces represents the namespaces to exclude